Providence Civic Center, Providence, RI

 Slow, funky version with original lyrics.

 · Shafty tease in Possum

-Noteworthy Jams: You Enjoy Myself, McGrupp and the Watchful Hosemasters, Bathtub Gin, Cities, Ya Mar (highly recommended), Prince Caspian (key version), Maze, Shafty, Jam (highly recommended), Cavern (highly recommended)
+Noteworthy Jams: You Enjoy Myself, McGrupp and the Watchful Hosemasters, Bathtub Gin, Cities, Ya Mar (highly recommended), Prince Caspian (highly recommended), Maze, Shafty, Jam (highly recommended), Cavern

 Average Song Gap: 10.88

 Notes: This show included the debut of Shafty, which was then briefly teased by Mike and Trey in Possum.
 Disease, Maze, and Possum were unfinished.
 The funky jam in between Possum and Cavern featured some stage banter from Trey about the funk jams the band had been playing.
 Accordingly, Cavern was played in a slower, funkier manner than usual and included some of the older, alternate lyrics.
 This show is available as an archival release on LivePhish.com.

 Songs by Debut Year:

 initially, it seems that they might be doing their first "standard opener" of the island tour, but wait, here comes a smoking hot yem 2 songs in following oh kee pah. very nice version. the composed part is played well, and fishman and page come out of the "tramps section" with a very nice groove built up. when trey finally gets back in, they are on fire. good jam. theme works very nicely out of the vocal jam, and mcgrupp, with a nice dark page solo, is a very pleasant first set surprise. speaking of 1st set surprises, this nice gin>cities combo is golden. this is the first gin in a year of full of bad ass gins. page and trey are in sync hear, and gordon and fishman really lay down a nice foundation. the cities jam leans a little toward the nasty great went version. very nice slow funky jam. sparkle is nice and snappy, and then melt rocks in the closing slot.